SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

 <br/>

-The following code adds a note for a given customer to the notes list.
+The following code adds a note for a given customer to the Notes list.

 ```csharp
 function addNoteToList(note, customerID) {